Alamin02/Ovidhaan/README.md

 - Install dependencies with command `npm install`
 - To run development mode use command `npm run serve`, the server will start at  `http://localhost:8080/`
 - To create a production build run 'npm run build'
+- To be able to fetch data you have to keep the API running

 ## Web Crawler
 - To run the scraper install `Scrapy`.